Kinto/kinto/docs/tutorials/install.rst

 - Stop the containers with ``docker-compose stop``.
 - Start the containers with ``docker-compose up -d`` (``-d`` is for background/daemon).
 - Connect to PostgreSQL service with ``docker-compose exec --user postgres db psql``.
-- Install a plugin into kinto with ``docker-compose exec web pip3 install kinto-pusher``.
+- Install a plugin into kinto with ``docker-compose exec web pip3 install kinto-emailer``.
 - Inspect the kinto config file with ``docker-compose exec web cat /etc/kinto/kinto.ini``.

 If you want to change the settings, you need to mount a custom settings file